Frontline Program: Addiction treatment for doctors, nurses, behavioral and medical professionals

-Frontline, a confidential addiction recovery program for medical and behavioral health professionals
+Frontline, a confidential rehab program for medical and behavioral health professionals

-Are you a medical or behavioral health professional struggling with substance abuse?
+Are you a medical or behavioral health professional struggling in need of addiction treatment?
 As you may routinely face high-stress and indeed traumatic situations, at times accompanied by sleep deprivation, fatigue and pain, drugs and alcohol could become ways to self-medicate and manage your emotions.
 You might find the use of alcohol and prescription pills (like painkillers) particularly problematic and troubling.
 This is not uncommon, and you are not alone.
 Help is available and recovery is within reach.

 Whether you’re a physician, nurse, therapist, counselor, pharmacist, or any patient-facing medical or behavioral health professional struggling with drugs and alcohol, Recovery Centers of America knows how challenging this struggle can be and we are here to help.
-That’s why we created the Frontline program, a specialty inpatient addiction treatment program designed exclusively for your unique needs as a medical or behavioral health professional.
+That’s why we created the Frontline program, a specialty inpatient addiction treatment program designed exclusively for your unique needs as a medical or behavioral health professional seeking drug and alcohol rehab.
 Throughout every phase of your treatment, we understand the importance of your anonymity and are committed to protecting your privacy.

 Healing together through proven addiction treatment